 Manion has been nationally recognized for her work at Connecticut College as Director of the LGBTQ Resource Center, as the College was named one of the Top 25 LGBTQ Friendly Colleges and Universities in the country by the Huffington Post/Campus Pride in 2013.
 Connecticut College recognized Manion for her social justice work on campus with the 2010 Dr. Martin Luther King, Jr. Service Award.
 In 2007, Manion was the founding director of the Lesbian, Gay, Bisexual, Transgender, Queer Resource Center at Connecticut College, only the second center of its kind in the state.

-Manion's forthcoming book, "Liberty's Prisoners: Gender, Sexuality, and Punishment in Early America," examines the central roles that sexuality, gender and work played not only in the development of the penitentiary system but also in defining social norms for the newly formed United States.
+Manion's book entitled "Liberty's Prisoners: Gender and Punishment in the Age of Abolition" is forthcoming from University of Pennsylvania Press.
+The book shows the connections between the establishment of democracy, the abolition of slavery, and the expansion of the penal state and the implications for racialized and gendered ideologies of freedom, resistance, and dependency.
 Her essay, "Historic Heteroessentialism and Other Orderings in Early America," was published in "Signs: Journal of Women in Culture and Society" and examines the state of the field of women's history in the early period.
 Her book, "Taking Back the Academy: History of Activism," (co-edited with Jim Downs, Routledge, 2004), is a collection of essays about the strength of movements that have organized for social justice and the struggle to document and pass on these histories.

 Manion served a three-year term from 2008-2011 on the Governing Board of the Committee on Lesbian, Gay, Bisexual, Transgender History, an affiliate group of the American Historical Association.
 Manion is committed to the advancement of queer history, believing knowledge of the past is crucial to future liberation.
 As a graduate student, Manion held a dissertation fellowship at the prestigious McNeil Center for Early American Studies at The University of Pennsylvania, as well as a year-long seminar fellowship at The Institute for Research on Women, Rutgers University.

-Jen teaches these courses at Connecticut College: Crime & Punishment in U.S. History, the History of Sexuality, Same-Sex Sexuality in World History, Social Justice Movements, and the Introduction to U.S. History.
+Jen teaches these courses at Connecticut College: Crime & Punishment in U.S. History, the History of Sexuality, Global Queer Histories, Social Justice Movements, and the Introduction to U.S. History.